thesofproject/linux/Documentation/driver-api/soundwire/error_handling.rst

    does not define timeouts but the MIPI SoundWire DisCo document adds recommendation on timeouts.
 If such configurations do not complete, the driver will return a -ETIMEOUT.
-Such timeouts are symptoms of a faulty Slave device and are likely impossible to recover from.
+Such timeouts are symptoms of a faulty Peripheral device and are likely impossible to recover from.

 Errors during global reconfiguration sequences are extremely difficult to
 handle: